espruino/BangleApps/README.md

 This'll then be loaded in to the watch.
 See [apps/qrcode/grcode.html](the QR Code app) for a clean example.

+**Note:** we specify a `url` for JS files even though it doesn't have to exist and will never be loaded.
+This is so the app loader can tell if it's a JavaScript file based on the extension, and if so it can minify and pretokenise it.

 ### `apps.json`: `interface` element